ethyreal/ethyreal.com/_pages/resume.md

 ## Summary ##

-Passionate software engineer with extensive experience in mobile and web application development.
+Passionate software engineer and leader with extensive experience in mobile and web application development.
 Strong desire to work with great people to build amazing products backed by clean code.

 ## Work History ##